 I often wondered if it was more to protect herself, or me that she withheld information.
 Was this also why, outside the walls of her courtyard, she publically kept me at a distance, bolstering the appearance of our transactional tenant landlord relationship.

 She benefited from Mohammed’s protecting umbrella, and surely it was of a type that was able to withstand more than the splashes of raindrops.
-One did not accrue such a reputation, and the reputed wealth as Mohammed.
-Or be known to dabble in some of the more choppy businesses of Africa, without sometimes sailing close to the wind, especially if one is not an African.
-He obviously cultivated friends in high places, which meant, of necessity he had accumulated corresponding enemies who splattered more than the mud at the bottom of the puddles.
+One did not accrue such a reputation, and the reputed wealth as Mohammed, or dabble in some of the more choppy businesses of Africa, without sometimes sailing close to the wind.
+He obviously cultivated friends in high places, which meant, of necessity he had accumulated proxy enemies who splattered more than the mud at the bottom of the puddles.

 “Would you like a cup of tea?”
 Without waiting for a reply she poured a second cup.